Greece › Family Holidays

 5. The Highlights of Athens Can be Seen in One Full Day of Sightseeing

-The top attractions in Athens (Acropolis, Acropolis Museum, and historical sights in the Plaka) can be easily seen in one full (but busy) day – or take two if you want to take it a little slower.
-And then get on a ferry the next morning (most ferries from Athens to the islands leave between 7am and 8am) and get the kids to a beach.
+The top attractions in Athens (Acropolis, Acropolis Museum, and historical sites in the Plaka) can be easily seen in one full (but busy) day.
+Take two days if you want a slower pace.
+Book a ferry for the following morning (most departures for the islands are between 7:00 and 8:00) to get the kids to the beach by lunchtime.

 6. The Best Greek Islands for History and Culture are Crete, Rhodes, Santorini, and Delos

-7. The Best Beach for Kids in Greece
+7. The Best Beaches for Kids in Greece

 8. Greek Restaurants are Very Kid Friendly